NixOS/rfcs/rfcs/0133-git-hashing.md

 ## Git file hashing for `buitins.fetch*`

 - **Purpose**: Source distribution and archival
-- **Depends on**: Git file hashing,
+- **Depends on**: Git file hashing

-The builtin fetchers can also be made to work with git file hashing just as they support the other types.
+The built-in fetchers can also be made to work with Git file hashing just as they support the other types.
-In addition, Git repo fetching can leverage this better to than the other formats since the data in git repos is already content-addressed in this way.
+In addition, Git repo fetching can leverage this better to than the other formats since the data in Git repos is already content-addressed in this way.

 ## Nix-agnostic content-addressing "stores"

 - **Purpose**: All distribution

 We want to be able to substitute from an arbitrary store (in the general, non-Nix sense) of content-addressed objects.
-For the purpose of this RFC, that means querying objects by git hash, and being able to trust the results because we can verify them against the git hash.
+For the purpose of this RFC, that means querying objects by Git hash, and being able to trust the results because we can verify them against the Git hash.

 In the implementation, we could accomplish this in a variety of ways.

-- On on extreme, we could have a `ContentAddressedSubstitutor` abstract interface completely separate from Nix's `Store` interface.
+- On one extreme, we could have a `ContentAddressedSubstitutor` abstract interface completely separate from Nix's `Store` interface.

 - On the other extreme, we can generalize `Store` itself to allow taking content addresses or store paths as references.